Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

         .. image:: ../images/browser-wallet/setup-baking-delegation.png
             :width: 40%

     #.
-You see the current baker setup.
+You see the current validator setup.
 Click **Update**.

         .. image:: ../images/browser-wallet/update-baker-options.png
             :width: 40%
-            :alt: screen showing current baker setup and buttons to stop or update
+            :alt: screen showing current validator setup and buttons to stop or update

     #.
 Click **Update pool settings**.
-Review the information about updating baker pool settings and click **Continue**.
+Review the information about updating staking pool settings and click **Continue**.

         .. image:: ../images/browser-wallet/update-baker-actions.png
             :width: 40%
-            :alt: screen showing actions to update baker
+            :alt: screen showing actions to update validator

     #.
-You can change the baker pool status, if desired.
+You can change the staking pool status, if desired.
 Click **Continue**.
 The options are:

-        - Open pool: open a pool for a previously closed baker
+        - Open pool: open a pool for a previously closed validator
         - Closed for new: close the pool to new delegators.
 Existing delegators are not affected.
-You might do this when, for example, the pool is close to meeting one or both of the :ref:`bounding caps<delegation-concept>`. **It is the baker’s responsibility to monitor the stake to make pool management decisions.**
+You might do this when, for example, the pool is close to meeting one or both of the :ref:`bounding caps<delegation-concept>`. **It is the validator's responsibility to monitor the stake to make pool management decisions.**
         - Close pool: close a pool permanently.

         .. image:: ../images/browser-wallet/update-baker-pool-status.png
             :width: 40%
-            :alt: screen showing actions to update baker pool status
+            :alt: screen showing actions to update validator pool status

     #.
-Review the baker commission rates.
+Review the validator commission rates.
 Click **Continue**.

     #.
-Update the baker pool metadata URL, if desired.
+Update the staking pool metadata URL, if desired.
 Click **Continue**.

         .. image:: ../images/browser-wallet/update-baker-pool-url.png
             :width: 40%
-            :alt: screen showing text box to add or update baker pool URL
+            :alt: screen showing text box to add or update staking pool URL

     #.
 Review the transaction details.
 Click **Send** to submit the transaction.